HAKarlsson/KongligSK/README.md

 - **Formal Verification.** A separation kernel should be completely verified.
 We consider two approaches to the verification.

-    - We formally verify the C code with respect to a formal model of the kernel and the RISC-V specification.
+    1. We formally verify the C code with respect to a formal model of the kernel and the RISC-V specification.
 This allows us to compile the kernel with formally verified compiler [CompCert](https://github.com/AbsInt/CompCert), and get a fully formally verified kernel.

-    - We formally verify the kernel binary using [HolBA](https://github.com/kth-step/HolBA), allowing us to use any compiler and thus get better optimization.
+    2. We formally verify the kernel binary using [HolBA](https://github.com/kth-step/HolBA), allowing us to use any compiler and thus get better optimization.

-- **Security.** A separation kernel should secures processes with spatial and temporal isolation.
+- **Security.** A separation kernel should secure processes with spatial and temporal isolation.

 - **Performance.** Fast context switches and IPC calls are essential for a separation kernel.

 - **Small footprint.** A small footprint is important for most embedded systems.

-- **Extensible.** RISC-V has a lot of extensions (official and custom), these extension can invalidate the kernel verification.
+- **Extensible.** RISC-V has a lot of extensions (official and custom) and these extension can invalidate the kernel verification.
 We want to synthesize kernel code that extends the kernel functionality and verification.

-- **Real-time properties.** RT properties makes the kernel suitable for some RT applications.
+- **Real-time properties.** Real-time properties makes the kernel suitable for some RT applications.
 Exact properties TBD.

 ## API
 TBD.